Improving Pasture Management for Sustainable Livestock Production

 SARE Outreach

-Our SARE outreach is occurring through online webinars and conferences in 2021.
+Our SARE outreach is occurring through the online webinars in 2021.
 In the opening comments of each Tri-State SARE workshop the CT state SARE coordinator takes 3 to 5 minutes to discuss the different grant opportunities that SARE provides using the SARE grant comparison chart.
 The CT State SARE coordinator also created a short webinar about NESARE and the grant opportunities they have available.
 This webinar is on the project website.

-Our SARE outreach is occurring through online webinars and conferences in 2022.
+Our SARE outreach is occurring through online webinars in 2022.
 In the opening comments of each Tri-State SARE workshop the CT state SARE coordinator takes 3 to 5 minutes to discuss the different grant opportunities that SARE provides using the SARE grant comparison chart.
 The CT State SARE coordinator also directed participants to the short webinar (located on the project website) about NESARE and the grant opportunities that are available.

 Recieved information about SARE grant programs and information resouces: